Braiding Visions for an Enduring Future

 Join us in learning about the following:

-- the status and findings of current research
+- The status and findings of current research

-- the results of implementing projects
+- The results of implementing projects

-- ideas and status of future work
+- Ideas and discussion of future work

 Agenda at a Glance

 WEDNESDAY, MARCH 6

 Poster and Art Session (in Swenson Hall, next door to the Yellowjacket Union)